 It took some time but I found the only thing that helped my grief was gratitude.
 I kept thinking how grateful I was that she was my daughter, that she made me a mother, that even though she was not with us anymore I had 15 wonderful months with her.
 To be clear, gratitude did not fix or cure my grief, nothing can or will.
 Grief is love with nowhere to go, and love does not need to be fixed.
 Gratitude made living without her just barely doable.
 And now here we are, a little over a year without her.
 386 days to be exact.
 I wouldn’t say we ‘moved on’ because we would never leave her behind, but we carry on and we carry her with us.
 As I type this, I am holding my rainbow baby, Scarlett’s little brother.
 I have found that through this baby I feel closer to Scarlett.

 Again my grief isn’t ‘cured.’
 My grief is very much still there but it isn’t as painful, it’s not as sharp, it doesn’t physically hurt when I think of her.
 I’m sure this is just a calm in the storm of grief.
 Grief always finds a way to sneak in your day, but this baby boy brought the sun back out for me.
 We will continue to spread our daughter’s joy and happiness with everyone we meet.”

 This story was submitted to Love What Matters by Anna-Marie Elizabeth Jenks of Grand Rapids, Michigan.
-You can follow her journey on Instagram and on her blog.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+You can follow her journey on Instagram.
+Be sure to subscribe to our free email newsletterer for our best stories.